xari/twingate-app/spec.md

 This is a fairly minimalist application.
 I'm using TailwindCSS, and borrowing some rough component models from TailwindUI.
+It still looks a bit ugly, but it does everything that it should do.
+I ended-up using a background color for the JSON error as well.

 # Implementation Plan